cake-build/website/src/Cake.Web/App_Data/docs/fundamentals/preprocessor-directives.md

 The reference directive is used to reference external assemblies for use in your scripts.

 #### Usage
-The directive has one parameters which is the path to the dll to load.
+The directive has one parameter which is the path to the dll to load.

 ```csharp
 #r "bin/myassembly.dll"
 or